Soultopia/Phoenician/README.md

 3. Install

-Run :PlugStatus display the status of Plug-in units and :PlugInstall to install Plug-in units with git on the vimrc.
+Open vim and Run :PlugStatus display the status of Plug-in units, and :PlugInstall to install Plug-in units with git on the vimrc.